M1911 pistol: Safety

-Calibres
+Calibers

 In addition to the .45 ACP (Automatic Colt Pistol), M1911 models chambered for .455 Webley Auto, .38 Super, 9×19mm Parabellum, 7.65mm Parabellum, 9mm Steyr, .400 Corbon, and other cartridges were offered.

 The M1911 was developed from earlier Colt semi-automatic designs, firing rounds such as .38 ACP.

 Interwar changes

-Battlefield experience in World War I led to some more small external changes to the M1911, completed in 1924.
+Battlefield experience in World War I led to a few minor external changes to the M1911, completed in 1924.

-The new version received a modified type classification, M1911A1, in 1926 with a stipulation that M1911A1s should have serial numbers higher than 700,000 with lower serial numbers designated M1911.
+The new version received a modified type classification, M1911A1, in 1926 with a stipulation that M1911A1s should have serial numbers higher than 700,000, with lower serial numbers designated M1911.

 The M1911A1 changes to the original design consisted of a shorter trigger, cutouts in the frame behind the trigger, an arched mainspring housing, a longer grip safety spur (to prevent hammer bite), a wider front sight, a shortened hammer spur, and simplified grip checkering (eliminating the "Double Diamond" reliefs).

 These changes were subtle and largely intended to make the pistol easier to shoot for those with smaller hands.
 No significant internal changes were made, and parts remained interchangeable between the M1911 and the M1911A1.